GabrielaEvtimova/todo/README.md

 # todo
-Todo app using Node.js, MongoDB, React &amp; Tailwind CSS
+Todo app using Node.js with Express & MongoDB for back-end and React & Tailwind CSS for front-end